BlackyDrum/ai-tutor/README.md

 $ php artisan serve
 ```
 12. **Visit http://localhost:8000 in your web browser to access the application.**

+## How It Works
+Here's a brief overview of the steps involved in processing a ``user query``:
+1. First, the application takes the question the user asked
+2. It then uses ``ChromaDB`` (our vector database) to search for ``information``/``documents`` that match or are relevant to the question
+3. Once it finds the relevant information, the application organizes it into a format that is easier to understand for ``GPT``
+4. This formatted message, along with the user's original message, is sent to ``GPT``, which then generates an answer based on the data it received
+5. Finally, the application returns the answer back to the user

+To see a more detailed explanation with examples, click [here](https://cookbook.openai.com/examples/question_answering_using_embeddings).

 ## Laravel Nova
 ### Setting up the Nova API Key